VillageR88/cwrap-framework/README.md

 `cd your-project-directory`
 `npm start`

+## Build

+To build the project, run the following command:

+`npm run build`

 ## Note

 CWrap is in very early alpha development, and some features are still in progress.
 It is intended for familiarizing yourself with the framework and providing feedback.